4 Ways to Operationalize Your Crisis Management Plan

-In today’s corporate world, most organizations have a business crisis management plan in place.
+In today’s world, most organizations have a business crisis management plan in place.
 However, many of these plans are out of date or not truly actionable, leaving businesses vulnerable to a wide range of threats.

-In a recent Deloitte survey, researchers found that after a crisis more than 70 percent of organizations took up to three years to fully recover their reputation and operations.
+In a Deloitte survey, researchers found that after a crisis more than 70 percent of organizations took up to three years to fully recover their reputation and operations.
 Many of these companies even had a plan in place—but it simply didn’t get the job done.

 Is your current plan operational?
 If a crisis strikes tomorrow, would your stakeholders be prepared to react accordingly to protect themselves and mitigate damage to the company?
 Or would you still be cleaning up the mess three years later?